 Services other than chiropractic manipulative treatment (i.e. hot or cold packs or supplies, muscle stimulation) are not covered.
 Patient is responsible for these charges.
-Covered office visit and x-ray charges during chiropractic treatment sessions are limited to one eligible charge per Plan Year.
+Covered office visit and x-ray charges during chiropractic treatment sessions are limited to one eligible charge per plan year.

-Enrollees under the age of 10 are not eligible for chiropractic benefits.
+Enrollees ages 10 or older are eligible for chiropractic benefits.